-The heroes (and sometimes the villains) in historical romances are often involved in war, whether in the Royal Navy, the army, or as spies.
+The heroes, and sometimes the villains, in regency romances are often involved in war, whether in the Royal Navy, the army, or as spies.
 Even if their wartime activities do not appear directly in the story, their military experiences shape their lives and their characters.
-One group of unsung heroes in the army was the engineers.
-Engineer officers could not buy their commissions as cavalry and infantry officers did; they were only given commissions after training at the Royal Military Academy at Woolwich, and thereafter promotion was by seniority.
+In the army, the most glamourous were the cavalry or the Guards regiments, and this was reflected in the higher costs of purchasing commissions in those regiments than in regiments of foot.

 There were some army units in which commissions could not be bought—the engineers and the artillery.
 In both cases, cadets underwent the same basic training, including engineering (as you might expect!), chemistry and physics, and languages.
 On completion of basic training they could choose which branch to enter.